metamn/react/content/blog/react-is-functional-and-reactive/index.md

 ### Asynchronous communication

-In React async communication is all about hooks.
+In React asynchronous communication is all about hooks.
 Components communicate with each other and the surrounding ecosystem &mdash; the local data store, the local cache store, the database &mdash; via the hooks mechanism.

 ```
 |-----------------|-------------------|